valeriu/analytics-tracker/readme.txt

 * <strong>Display Features</strong> - The plugin works by sending an additional request to stats.g.doubleclick.net that is used to provide advertising features like remarketing and demographics and interest reporting in Google Analytics.
 * <strong>Enhanced Link Attribution</strong> - Enhanced Link Attribution improves the accuracy of your In-Page Analytics report by automatically differentiating between multiple links to the same URL on a single page by using link element IDs.
 * <strong>Custom Dimensions</strong> - You can use custom dimensions to track: Tags, Category, Archive, Author, Post Format, Post Type
-* <strong>Event</strong> -  for Download, Email, Phone number, Outbound links, Error 404, Search, Add a comment
+* <strong>Event</strong> -  for Download, Email, Phone number, Outbound links, Error 404, Search, Add a comment, Scroll Depth

 > <strong>Analytics Tracker on GitHub</strong><br>